apa999/UKContracts/README.md

 • ViewModel (observable class)
 • View - (structs) SwiftUI Views**

 The ViewwModel is created on app launch and is passed to the View.
-The ViewModel creates the Model and publsihes so that it can be observed by the View.
+The ViewModel creates the Model and publishes it so that it can be observed by the View.

 Know issues
 •	No Onboarding in this version